 I’d thought I’d learn more.
 I have no idea how to do anything because most of my experience before was allowing things to be done to me.
 The time when most couples would be finding their way was cut short by an F-150.

 You know what?
 It’s probably not about C or my husband or anyone else-it’s probably the fact that having a crush and knowing that the person crushed on me too makes me feel attractive again.
 I also realized that all those magazine articles about what a relationship “should” be like are not talking about people who spent years not being able to do much because they got in a wreck.
-They’re not talking about people and/or their spouses who have other health problems that affect that aspect of their lives.
+They’re not talking about people and/or their spouses who have other health problems that affect every aspect of their lives.
 They’re talking about…well, not me.
 I’m trying to remind myself that my life is my life-meaning, I’m not everyone else, my husband isn’t everybody else’s husband, my friends aren’t everyone else’s friends.
 It doesn’t matter what everyone else has because I’m not them and they’re not me.
 Plus the grass might not actually be greener.
 Like I said, my husband is my best friend and I wouldn’t give him up for anything.

 I know I can’t go back but until now I’ve never said these things out loud…it’s amazing how much that helps.
 Now if I can only finish this post…